Global sting began by creating message service for crooks - WTMJ

 The latest effort went even further before authorities decided to take down the service.

-The operation will likely lead criminals to wonder whether services they use are run by a government, Turner said, and it has shown that authorities have the technical knowledge and international cooperation to make it work.
+The operation will likely lead criminals to wonder whether services they use are run by a government, Turner said, and it has shown that authorities have abundant technical knowledge and international cooperation.

-Asked if its success can be replicated, she said, “Who knows, right?”
+Nick Merrill, a cybersecurity researcher at the University of California, Berkeley, said the investigation offers “a pretty good recipe” for law enforcement agencies to compromise an existing service or build one and wait “for the right time to strike.”

+“Either way, these centralized services provide a central point of weakness,” Merrill said.

 Corder reported from The Hague, Netherlands, and Perry reported from Wellington, New Zealand.
-Associated Press writers Kirsten Grieshaber in Berlin, Jari Tanner in Helsinki, Jan M. Olsen in Copenhagen, Denmark, and Frank Bajak in Boston contributed to this report.
+Associated Press writers Kirsten Grieshaber in Berlin, Jari Tanner in Helsinki, Jan M. Olsen in Copenhagen, Denmark, Frank Bajak in Boston and Terry Chea in San Francisco contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.